rkulinski/simple-dashboard/README.md

 - Add more tests.
 - Add some backend caching.
 - Use some worker (e.g. celery) to load campaigns data.
 - Some styling and UX could be improved.
+Especially for chart (aggregate by month for example).

 ## Commands